wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 ### Language Capabilites

-The server currently supports the following capabililtes: [Auto-complete,Go to refernce, Go To Definition](./../README.md/#features) and [Error highlighting](./../README.md/#Syntax-Errors-Highlighter-(Code-Diagnostics))).
+The server currently supports the following capabililtes: [Auto-complete,Go to refernce, Go To Definition](./../README.md/#features) and [Error highlighting](./../README.md/#Syntax-Errors-Highlighter-(Code-Diagnostics)).
 If you wish to add new capabilites to the server you first need to familiarize yourself with the [LSP protocol](#language-server-protocol).
-To enable more capabilites you need to add the relevant settings in the server capabilites response to client in [code](./../server/src/server.ts).
+<br>To enable more capabilites you need to add the relevant settings in the server capabilites response to client in [code](./../server/src/server.ts).

 ### Language Services